sivaharitha-s/internship_scam_detection/README.md

 SOLUTION:

 Intern Checker is a web app that helps detect fake internships.
-Users can upload a photo, URL, or text description of the internship.
+Users can upload a photo, or text description of the internship.
 The app uses AI and reviews analysis to:

 Extract and analyze the content,